dm-zharov/ricoh-gr-bluetooth-api/shooting/exposure_compensation_list.md

 ### Overview

-Acquires the exposure compensation list.
+Acquires the list of exposure compensations.

 ### Value Fields